iSpecimen Seeks $20 Million In U.S. IPO Plan (Private:ISPN)

 Market & Competition

 According to a 2018 market research report by Grand View Research, the global market for biobanks was an estimated $52 billion in 2017 and is expected to reach $74 billion by 2025.
+This represents a forecast CAGR of 4.5% from 2018 to 2025.

 The main drivers for this expected growth are a 'rising demand for disease-specific biosamples, especially tumor cells to accelerate precision medicine research.'

-Also, the use of human biospecimens is growing in cohort studies and the market for generating biospecimens is advancing with new technologies in genetic tools, raising the demand for high quality biospecimens.
+Also, the use of human biospecimens is growing in cohort studies, and the market for generating biospecimens is advancing with new technologies in genetic tools, raising the demand for high quality biospecimens.

 Major competitive or other industry participants include: